pocesar/angular-equalizer/README.md

 }]);
 ```

-Use it in your elements/directives
+Or use it directly in your elements

 ```html
 <div equalizer="group"></div>